Food Regulations: Is Your Food Poisoning You? FDA vs EU

 Pesticide Residue

 US regulations also permit certain levels of pesticide residue on food products, but critics argue that these limits are too lenient compared to international standards.
 The EPA sets tolerance levels for pesticide residues, but enforcement is inconsistent, and some pesticides that are banned in other countries remain in use in the US.
-For example, chlorpyrifos, a pesticide linked to developmental issues in children, was banned in the EU in 2020 but continued to be used in the US until it was finally banned by the EPA in 2021 after years of legal battles and public outcry.
+For example, chlorpyrifos, a pesticide linked to neurodevelopmental problems, impaired brain function, reduced IQ, attention disorders, and autism in children, has had a complicated regulatory history.
+On January 10, 2020, the European Commission formally decided not to renew authorization for chlorpyrifos, with authorization expiring at the end of January 2020.
+On August 20, 2021, the EPA issued a final rule revoking all chlorpyrifos tolerances after years of legal battles and public outcry.
+However, on November 2, 2023, the Eighth Circuit Court vacated EPA's 2021 final rule, reinstating all chlorpyrifos tolerances on December 28, 2023.
+The EPA released a new proposed rule on December 2, 2024, that would ban most uses of chlorpyrifos on food, showing the ongoing regulatory battle.

 Corporate Influence on Food Regulations